 Rosacea is a acne-like skin condition, not acne, that affects many people, primarily Caucasians or Europoids, throughout the world (45 million) mostly those over the age of 30, both sexes.
-It is usually more frequent in women but more severe in men, and rarely seen on darker or black skin.
+Moreover, it is usually more frequent in women but more severe in men.
+Then again it is and rarely seen on darker or black skin.

-It is considered a chronic (long-term), incurable but diagnosable and treatable skin condition with periodic ups and downs.
-It generally appears as a red rash at the central region of the face, mainly the forehead, the chin, and the lower half of the nose.
+In fact it is a chronic (long-term), incurable but diagnosable and treatable skin condition with periodic ups and downs.
+Furthermore, it generally appears as a red rash at the central region of the face, mainly the forehead, the chin, and the lower half of the nose.

-Redness is often followed by bumps sometimes containing pus, red cysts, pimples, skin blemishes and that is the reason why it is so commonly mistaken for acne.
-Tiny broken blood vessels may become more visible on the skin so it can also be linked to this particular redness.
+Bumps that sometimes contain pus, red cysts, pimples, and skin blemishes often follows Rosacea.
+At the same time, for this reason it is frequently misdiagnosed as acne.
+Tiny broken blood vessels may become more visible on the skin so it can also be linked to this condition.

 - Erythematotelangiectatic rosacea also called as permanent redness